Last updated: 12.06.2024

 Example

-The courier company settles its hauliers on the 25th of each month.
-One of the hauliers rents terminal space which is payable monthly.
-The courier therefore sets up a scheduled settlement mark-up that is created on the 20th of each month.
-The deduction is added automatically when the rider is settled on the 25th.
+Courier Services does the billing for its suppliers on the 25th of each month.
+One of the suppliers rents terminal space which is payable monthly.
+Courier Services therefore sets up a scheduled supplier bill surcharge that is created on the 20th of each month.
+The deduction is included automatically when the supplier billing is done on the 25th.

-In July, the courier company had to settle up on the 19th because everyone was going on holiday.
-The deduction for the rent had not been created at that time and was therefore not included in that deduction.
-The deduction for July, created on 20 July, is saved until the next time the resource is settled, on 25 August.
-This also creates a deduction for the August rent on 20 August, which means that there will be two deduction items for the rent on the 25 August statement.
+In July, Courier Services had to do the billing on the 19th because everyone was going on holiday.
+The deduction for the rent had not been created at that time and was therefore not included in that supplier bill.
+The deduction for July, created on 20 July, is saved until the next time the resource is billed, on 25 August.
+A deduction for the August rent has then also been created on 20 August, which means that there will be two deduction items for the rent on the 25 August billing.

-It is also possible to enter one-off settlement adjustments as they arise, so you don't have to remember to make them manually when you settle.
-The adjustment is entered in the same way in Predefined bill surcharges, with the difference that you do not schedule the adjustment.
+It is also possible to enter one-off supplier bill adjustments as they arise, so that you don't have to remember to make them manually when billing.
+The adjustment is entered in the same way in Predefined bill surcharges, with the difference that the adjustment is not scheduled.
 The surcharge is therefore created only once.

-How to add a single adjustment in advance:
+How a single adjustment is added in advance:

 1. Click on EconomySupplier bills > Predefined bill surcharges.

-2. Fill in the form but make sure not to tick Scheduled.
+2. Fill in the form but make sure not to select Scheduled.

 Example

-The courier company has sold special work clothes to one of its drivers on 12 June.
-As there are two weeks until the rider is to be settled on 25 June, they enter the deduction for the clothes as a single predefined settlement mark-up directly on 12 June, so they don't have to remember that the deduction should be made when the settlement is created.
-The deduction is only made the next time the traveller is settled as it is not scheduled.
-The deduction is not automatically created in June.
+Courier Services sold special work clothes to one of its suppliers on 12 June.
+As there are two weeks until the billing is to be done for the supplier on 25 June, the deduction for the clothes is entered as a single predefined supplier bill surcharge directly on 12 June, so that the business does not have to remember that the deduction should be made when the supplier bill is created.
+The deduction is only made the next time the billing is done for the supplier, as it is not scheduled to recur.
+The deduction is therefore not automatically created in June.

-Once you have created a settlement period, you can make manual adjustments as long as you have not closed the period and sent the settlements to the hauliers/subcontractors.
-Right-click on a settlement in the bottom pane of the Credit notes window, select Edit and fill in the form.
+Once a billing period has been created, manual adjustments can be made as long as you have not closed the period and sent the supplier bills to the suppliers/subcontractors.
+Right-click on a supplier bill in the bottom pane of the Credit notes window, select Edit and fill in the form.

-This window also displays the predefined settlement surcharges that have been applied to the settlement.
-You can delete or change them by selecting them from the list on the left.
+This window also displays the predefined supplier bill surcharges that have been applied to the supplier bill.
+They can be removed or changed by selecting them from the list on the left.

-More information on the individual fields, such as report tags, can be found in ( Supplier Bill Addition (window).
+For more information on the individual fields, such as report tags, see Supplier Bill Addition (window).

 Example

-One of Budfirma's hauliers buys fuel from Budfirman.
-It should be deducted from the deductions.
-As the amount varies from month to month, the deduction is not scheduled but made directly on the statement when it is created.
+One of Courier Services’ suppliers buys fuel from Courier Services.
+It should be deducted on the supplier bills.
+As the amount varies from month to month, the deduction is not scheduled but is instead made directly on the supplier bill when it is created.

-You can make settlement adjustments in currencies other than your default currency and the one set for the haulier/subcontractor.
-The amount can be displayed on the statement in all three currencies, and they are also displayed in the Supplier Bill Addition window (see Supplier Bill Addition (window)).
-For scheduled settlement adjustments, select the currency in the Predefined bill surcharges window.
-For manual settlement adjustments, select the currency in the window Supplier Bill Addition.
+Supplier bill adjustments can be made in currencies other than the default currency and the currency set for the supplier/subcontractor.
+The amount can be displayed on the supplier bill in all three currencies, and they are also displayed in the Supplier Bill Addition window (see Supplier Bill Addition (window)).
+For scheduled supplier bill adjustments, select the currency in the Predefined bill surcharges window.
+For manual supplier bill adjustments, select the currency in the Supplier Bill Addition window.

-Make sure you have an exchange rate that converts the amount from the default currency to the currency you choose on the settlement adjustment (see Currencies).
-The exchange rate must be valid on the date the settlement period is created.
-If there is no valid exchange rate, the amount of the adjustment will be "0.00" on the statement.
+Make sure there is an exchange rate that converts the amount from the default currency to the currency chosen on the supplier bill adjustment (see Currencies).
+The exchange rate must be valid on the date the supplier bill period is created.
+If there is no valid exchange rate, the amount for the adjustment will be "0.00" on the supplier bill.

 Example

-The courier company sets up a scheduled deduction of EUR 200, as it is related to third parties.
-They then need to have an exchange rate between EUR and SEK for the amount to be correct in DKK as the currency is converted EUR > SEK > DKK.
-The deduction will then be EUR 200 > SEK 2 200 > DKK 1 452.
+Courier Services sets up a scheduled deduction of EUR 200, as it is related to third parties.
+It therefore needs to have an exchange rate between EUR and SEK for the amount to be correct in DKK, as the currency is converted EUR > SEK > DKK.
+The deduction will then be EUR 200 > SEK 2,200 > DKK 1,452.

-If they had not entered an exchange rate between EUR and SEK, or if the exchange rate was added after the settlement period was created, the deduction would have been 0 DKK on the settlement.
+If an exchange rate had not been entered between EUR and SEK, or if the exchange rate was added after the supplier bill period was created, the deduction would have been 0 DKK on the supplier bill.

 The amount is displayed in all three currencies in the Supplier Bill Addition window.

-When creating a settlement period, you can see which adjustments will be applied by right-clicking on a settlement in the bottom pane and selecting Edit.
-There you can also remove and add adjustments.
+When creating a supplier bill period, it can be seen which adjustments will be applied by right-clicking on a supplier bill in the bottom pane and selecting Edit.
+It is also possible to delete and add adjustments there.

-To see how they appear on the statement sent to the haulier/subcontractor, click on Preview.
-If you want to edit the template in any way, click on Edit report.
+To see how they appear on the supplier bill sent to the supplier/subcontractor, click on Preview.
+To edit the template in any way, click on Edit report.

 Report tags

-The tags for settlement adjustments are in the BillAdditions list.
-Information on the report tags for individual fields can be found in ( Bill addition types (window), ( Predefined bill surcharges (window) and ( Supplier Bill Addition (window).
+The supplier bill adjustment tags are in the BillAdditions list.
+Information on the report tags for individual fields can be found in Bill addition types (window), Predefined bill surcharges (window) and Supplier Bill Addition (window).

 Example